• Skip to main content

 Time Travel Needs Memories

 Of course, this kind of time travel benefits from good memories and old photographs to scan.
-As I was talking with a friend a short while ago, I mentioned that we have been lucky to look back and have a good time because we have enough good memories to recall.
+While talking with a friend a short while ago, I mentioned that we have been lucky to look back and have a good time because we have enough good memories to recall.
 Indeed, nostalgia is the reward for getting older, and you cannot have nostalgia without good memories!

 Happy New Year, and may your time travels back or forward on your time machine be happy and healthy.